FLMNH-MGCL/digitization/README.md

 # Scripts for the FLMNH
-This repository serves as a collection of scripts developed to help improve the workflow for some of the post processesing tasks of the digitization group here at the Florida Museum of Natural History at UF (e.g. batch file renaming / transcription, batch .cr2 to jpg file conversion and image rotation, and upgrading the legacy data to conform to the current filename formatting)
+This repository serves as a collection of scripts developed to help improve the workflow for some of the post processesing tasks of the digitization group here at the Florida Museum of Natural History at UF.

 ### Rename Usage:
 Rename.py replaces the Unix commands for renaming images that have been named via barcode i.e. "MGCL 0123456 (2)" --> "MGCL 0123456_V"